 Thank you, Mr. Chairman, Rep. Jacobs and Members of the Africa Subcommittee for holding this important hearing on conflict and persecution in Nigeria and for prioritizing this issue as the Africa Subcommittee's very first hearing of the current congressional session.
-Chairman Smith, for decades, you have been a congressional hero to legions of victims of persecution and conflict throughout the world, and nowhere more so than in Africa.
+Chairman Smith, for decades, you have been a congressional hero to legions of victims of persecution and conflict throughout the world.
 Congratulations on your chairmanship of this subcommittee!